Histopathology: Processing

 Water is removed from the sample in successive stages by the use of increasing concentrations of alcohol.
 Xylene is used in the last dehydration phase instead of alcohol - this is because the wax used in the next stage is soluble in xylene where it is not in alcohol allowing wax to permeate (infiltrate) the specimen.
 This process is generally automated and done overnight.
 The wax infiltrated specimen is then transferred to an individual specimen embedding (usually metal) container.
 Finally, molten wax is introduced around the specimen in the container and cooled to solidification so as to embed it in the wax block.
 This process is needed to provide a properly oriented sample sturdy enough for obtaining a thin microtome section(s) for the slide.

-Once the wax embedded block is finished, sections will be cut from it and usually placed to float on a waterbath surface which spreads the section out.
+Once the wax embedded block is finished, sections will be cut from it and usually placed to float on a water bath surface which spreads the section out.
 This is usually done by hand and is a skilled job (histotechnologist) with the lab personnel making choices about which parts of the specimen microtome wax ribbon to place on slides.
 A number of slides will usually be prepared from different levels throughout the block.
 After this the thin section mounted slide is stained and a protective cover slip is mounted on it.
 For common stains, an automatic process is normally used; but rarely used stains are often done by hand.